Emam96/reading-notes/Class-01.md

 HTML codes use TAGS, tags are used to give a specific form for a line on the webpage, any line between tags called ELEMENT, for example:
 - `<p>My name is Emam.</p>`
 &nbsp;
-tags arent visible on the page so what will be showen is `My name is Emam`
+tags arent visible on the page so what will be shown is `My name is Emam`

 Also, you can add Attributes to your tag,
 >Attributes provide additional information about the contents of an element.
-They appear on the opening tag of the element and are made up of two parts: a name and a value, separated by an equals sign.
+They appear on the opening tag of the element and are made up of two parts: a name and a value, separated by an equal sign.
  &nbsp;
   **Jon Duckett**